yonischeyer1/myusers.io/README.md

-1. Test your website without the need to know how to code.
+1. Automate Tests on your website without the need to know how to code.

-2. Test your website without the need to add spacial attributes to your html elements.
+2. Automate Tests on your website without the need to add spacial attributes to your html elements.

-3. Test your website on production environments.
+3. Automate Tests on your website on production environments.

-4. Automate tests on your website.

 5. Run tests in a schedule